-The Group has a formal process for the evaluation of the effectiveness, processes and structure of the Board, and as such complies with Recommendation 1.6 of the Corporate Governance Council.
+The Group has a formal process for the evaluation of the effectiveness, processes and structure of the Board and Committees, and as such complies with Recommendation 1.6 of the Corporate Governance Council.

-The Board undertakes an annual formal review of its performance.
+The Board undertakes an annual formal review of its performance and the performance of its committees.